-In order not to be caught up with the law, Investors, businessmen and all charity organization who wish to set up a business or company in Ghana must endeavor to comply with all the laws of Ghana.
+In order not to be caught up with the law, Investors, businessmen and all charity organisations who wish to set up a business or company in Ghana must endeavour to comply with all the laws of Ghana.
 This adds up to the credibility of the individual and the company as a whole.

 NGO as a Corporate Shareholder of a Company Limited by Shares

 Most people know that both companies and individuals can have shares in a company.
-Surprisingly, most people do not think Non-Governmental Organization can be a corporate shareholder in a limited liability company.
-I guess this is due to the fact that, NGO is notably a non-profit making company so it is quite interesting for an NGO to have shares in a profit making company.
+Surprisingly, most people do not think Non-Governmental Organisations can be corporate shareholders in a limited liability company.
+I guess this is because NGO is notably a non-profit making company so it is quite interesting for an NGO to have shares in a profit-making company.
 The fact is, Yes!
 An NGO can be a corporate shareholder in a limited liability company.
 However, the law mandates that the profits accrued from the business operation of the company of which the NGO holds shares would be ploughed back or reinvested in the business to promote the objectives of the NGO.

 Annual General Meetings for Company Limited by Guarantee

-Pursuant to section 149 of the companies Act – ‘Except as provided in subsection (3) of this section, every company shall in each year hold a general meeting as its annual general meeting in addition to any other meetings in that year, and shall specify the meetings as the annual general meeting in the notices calling it; and not more than fifteen months shall elapse between the date of one annual general meeting and the next;
+Under section 149 of the Companies Act – ‘Except as provided in subsection (3) of this section, every company shall in each year hold a general meeting as its annual general meeting in addition to any other meetings in that year, and shall specify the meetings as the annual general meeting in the notices calling it; and not more than fifteen months shall elapse between the date of one annual general meeting and the next;

 Filing Annual Returns for the Company

-As required by section 122 of the companies Act, 1963, all registered companies are to file annual returns each year, after 18 months of incorporation.
+As required by section 122 of the Companies Act, of 1963, all registered companies are to file annual returns each year, after 18 months of incorporation.

-(2) The annual return shall be completed and within forty-two days of the date on which the statements, accounts, and reports of the company are sent to the members and debenture holders pursuant to section 124 of this code, and shall be signed by a director and the secretary of the company.
+(2) The annual return shall be completed within forty-two days of the date on which the statements, accounts, and reports of the company are sent to the members and debenture holders under section 124 of this code, and shall be signed by a director and the secretary of the company.

 Changes after Registration of Company Limited by Guarantee

-After registration of a company, the subscribers may choose to make amendments like change of business address, directors, change of subscribers, change of business name, activity etc. All these amendments must be done at the Registrar General’s Department.
+After registration of a company, the subscribers may choose to make amendments like a change of business address, directors, change of subscribers, change of business name, activity etc. All these amendments must be done by the Registrar General’s Department.

 There are forms to be completed depending on the nature of change and written resolutions prepared by the company secretary, dully signed by both subscribers and directors.
-For Change of directors, both resignation and acceptance letter from the old director and new director respectively, must be attached.
+For a Change of directors, both resignation and acceptance letters from the old director and new director respectively must be attached.

 Can an NGO be converted into a Company Limited by Shares?

 Converting an NGO into a company limited by shares is allowed and can be done at the Registrar General’s Department.
-Aside the change in company regulations and possibly nature of activity at the Registrar General’s Department, there are other tax compliances that the company would have to comply in order to operate as a profit making company.
-Depending on the new nature of activity, the new company may be required to comply with other regulatory compliances.
+Aside from the change in company regulations and possibly the nature of activity at the Registrar General’s Department, there are other tax compliances that the company would have to comply with to operate as a profit-making company.
+Depending on the new nature of the activity, the new company may be required to comply with other regulatory compliances.

 According to the company code, Act 179, section 10

-1) A company limited by guarantee may not lawfully be incorporated with the object of carrying on business for the purpose of making profits.
+1) A company limited by guarantee may not lawfully be incorporated with the object of carrying on business to make profits.

-(2) If any company limited by guarantee shall carry on business for the purpose of making profits, all officers and members thereof who shall be cognisant of the fact that it is so carrying on business shall be jointly and severally liable for the payment and discharge of all the debts and liabilities of the company incurred in carrying on such business, and the company and every such officer and member shall be liable to a fine not exceeding five pounds for every day during which it shall carry on such business.
+(2) If any company limited by guarantee shall carry on business to make profits, all officers and members thereof who shall be cognisant of the fact that it is so carrying on business shall be jointly and severally liable for the payment and discharge of all the debts and liabilities of the company incurred in carrying on such business, and the company and every such officer and member shall be liable to a fine not exceeding five pounds for every day during which it shall carry on such business.

 The registration process is fairly easy and not significantly different from other forms of business registrations in Ghana.